How do sound-pressure levels [dB] help to assess measurement results?

 2. (82.8 dB) In the status bar of the spectrum, the average RMS of all active microphone channels is given with respect to the selected time and frequency interval.
 Unless a frequency interval is selected, the calculation is performed over the entire frequency range.

-2. (99.3 dB) Lw (Tooltip) denotes the sound power level at the position of the mouse cursor.
+2. (99.3 dB) Lw (tooltip) denotes the sound power level at the position of the mouse cursor.
 The calculation is based on the assumption of a point source at the position of the mouse cursor.

-3. (82.60 dB) The highest dB-value in the colour bar of the acoustic photo indicates the maximum sound pressure level in the acoustic image, depending on the given resolution of the acoustic image.
+3. (82.60 dB) The highest dB-value in the colour bar of the acoustic photo indicates the maximum sound pressure level in the map, depending on its resolution.

 Visit the website Berlin Beamforming Conference held by GFaI e.
 V. https://www.bebec.eu.